 Representation with No Limitations

 In pursuit of the ideal student defense attorney or advisor, students and their families generally seek out attorneys in their respective area.
 This severely limits their options to the most accessible legal professional, rather than the one best suited for your individualized case.
 Of course, retaining legal representation in your area has its perks.
 But the decision to abandon the concept of local restrictions ultimately depends on your priorities.
-With so much at stake, you have to ask yourself if choosing a local attorney who has little to no experience handling cases like yours is preferable over a traveling attorney who has years of experience successfully resolving these cases with plenty of satisfied clients to attest.
+With so much at stake, you have to ask yourself if choosing a local attorney who has little to no experience handling cases like yours is preferable over an attorney who represents students across the United States and who has years of experience successfully resolving these cases with plenty of satisfied clients to attest.
 For individuals who prioritize the latter, Joseph D. Lento is the attorney for you.

 Doing What It Takes